tvziet/tvziet/README.md

 <ul>
   <li>:telescope: I'm a Backend developer from Vietnam.</li>
   <li>:boom: My primary and all of my experiences focus on Ruby language, Rails framework.</li>
-  <li>:dizzy: I have had the luck to work on many projects with different cultures, business models, and sizes such as *education, e-commerce, and financial*.</li>
+  <li>:dizzy: I have had the luck to work on many projects with different cultures, business models, and sizes such as <strong>education, e-commerce, and financial</strong>.</li>
 </ul>